vkranurag/amfoss-tasks/task-15/README.md

 # Project Euler

-Did Project Euler with cpp and python.
+Did Project Euler with Cpp and Python.